- How many classes can I register for?

 Practice is weather permitting.
 There will only be one rotation through the Practice Schedule.

 Yes.
-There will be a Riders Meeting at Victory Lane immediately after Practice, most likely close to 10:30 am.
+There will be an Amateur Riders Meeting at Victory Lane immediately after Practice, most likely close to 10:30 am.
 If you are in one of the first few motos, come to Riders Meeting prepared to race.
+There will be a Vintage Riders Meeting at Victory Lane Monday evening at 7 pm.

 - How many times will I get to race?